ISISComputingGroup/ibex_developers_manual/Deploy-script-workflow.md

 ## Steps

 ### Pre-script
-1. Remote desktop in:NDXinstrumentName
+1. Remote desktop "in:NDXinstrumentName"
 2. Open git-bash
     1. cd into `C:\Instrument\Apps\EPICS`
     2. Run `git status`
     3. Run `git diff`
     4. Ask senior team member if any of the deleted/new/modified files are of note and record the ones that are, to deal with later.
-3. Run deploy script in the tools' dir, instrument_deploy.bat, double click.
+3. Run deploy script in the tools' directory, instrument_deploy.bat, double click.

 ### During script